-Dynamic DNS provider (mandatory) DNS service provider.
+DNS service provider.
 Currently, two DNS service providers are supported: DynDNS and No-IP.
-Login (mandatory) User indicated by the DNS service provider for the authentication of the Dynamic DNS client.
-Password (mandatory) Password indicated by the DNS service provider for the authentication of the Dynamic DNS client.
-Dynamic DNS server (mandatory) Server of the DNS service provider.
+User indicated by the DNS service provider for the authentication of the Dynamic DNS client.
+Password indicated by the DNS service provider for the authentication of the Dynamic DNS client.
+Server of the DNS service provider.
 The object to specify in this field must be named: "members.dyndns.org" or "members.dyndns.com" in order to run with DynDNS.
-Dynamic DNS service (mandatory) This option allows you to indicate the service you have subscribed with the DNS service provider from among the following: "dynamic DNS", "custom", and "static DNS".
+This option allows you to indicate the service you have subscribed with the DNS service provider from among the following: "dynamic DNS", "custom", and "static DNS".